 else, the segment was labelled as Laughing.

-This is essentially the same thought process expert annotators followed when labeling segment-level audio, as each segment can represent multiple classification subtypes.
-LENATM segments are not equivalent to child vocalizations: A segment may contain 1 or more vocalizations, which may be of the same type or not.
+This is essentially the same thought process Lab annotators followed when jduging segments: a LENA® segment may contain 1 or more vocalizations, which may be of the same type or not.
+Figure 2 conveys the relationship between chunks and segments, and how judgments are combined into labels.
+After removing segments for which there was no majority label in the lab and/or Zooniverse coding, we were left with data for 11268 segments.